wp-plugins/meeting-scheduler-by-vcita/readme.txt

 * Quick onboarding - import all your existing clients to vCita online scheduler, to easily manager all your clients on vCita.
 * Fully translated to Spanish - vCita online scheduling plugin for WordPress is available on Spanish as well!

+= Translations =
-= vCita appointment booking and online scheduling now available in the following Languages: =
+vCita appointment booking and online scheduling is fully translated to:

 * English
 * Spanish
+* French
-* Franch
+* Portuguese
 * Polish
 * Hebrew